anant21/wonderland/README.md

 # Wonderland Game
-It is an interesting Game made with Python.
+It is an interesting decision-based Game made with Python.
 I challenge you to come out this game alive and win this game.
+You are lost in the Wonderland and you have to reach at the safest place.
 All the Best!
 ## Requirements